 The tube can be made from a variety of materials.
 Glass tubes seem to be preferable nowadays as well as tubes made from silicone and acrylic also being quite popular.

-There are even designs being made, which use wooden tubes.
-It all depends on your preference as to which tube you want to use for your bong.
+we even have bongs mad with wooden tubes.
+It just depends on your preference as to which tube you want to use for your bong.

 This is the part where you put in all the cannabis you want to light up when you are taking a rip.
-It is a very small part but one of the most important parts of your whole bong.
+It is a tiny part but one of the most critical parts of your whole bong.
 Some bong designs feature bowls that are removable.
 Why?
 So that they can also function as a carburetor.

-The small hole on the side of the bong which lets you clear up the smoke from the tube as you take a rip from your favorite bong is what is known as the carburetor.
-Plenty of bong designs feature removable bowls so that they can also perform the function of carburetors.
-Some bong designs have carburetors that are made on the side of the tube.
+You clear up the smoke from the tube using the small hole on the side of the bong.
+We call this the carburetor.
+Plenty of bong designs feature removable bowls.
+These also perform the function of carburetors.
+Some bong designs can have carburetors on the side of the tube.

 That means you have to cover the carburetor with your finger when you’re prepping to take a hit of cannabis.
 Once you have accumulated all the filtered smoke in the tube, you remove your finger and take it all in.

-The smaller tube which accommodates the cannabis smoke from the bowl to the base of your bong is what’s known as the downstem.
-The downstem is what makes it possible for the smoke from the bowl to go through the water so that it is percolated and cooled down at the base of the bong.
+The smaller tube which accommodates the cannabis smoke from the bowl to the base of your bong.
+This is what’s known as the downstem.
+The downstem makes it possible for the smoke from the bowl to go through the water.
+Then it is percolated and cooled down at the base of the bong.

-The downstem is often considered to be the simplest part of the bong but there are much fancier bong designs out there.
-Some bong designs out there feature downstems which have more carburetors so that it helps the cannabis smoke cool down even further.
+The downstem is often considered to be the simplest part of the bong.
+But there are much fancier bong designs out there.
+Some bong designs out there feature downstems.
+Which can have more carburetors so that it helps the cannabis smoke cool down even further.

-The Science Behind Filtering Cannabis Smoke Through Water
+The Science Behind The Bong & Filtering Cannabis Smoke Through Water

-Now we come to the part which explains why the bong rips make for a smoother cannabis smoking experience.
-When the cannabis smoke passes through the water at the base of your bong, the cannabis smoke actually cools down and becomes a bit cleaner.
+Now we come to the part which explains the science behind the bong.
+Why the bong rips make for a smoother cannabis smoking experience.
+When the cannabis smoke passes through the water at the base of your bong, the cannabis smoke cools down and becomes a bit cleaner.
 That is why when smoking cannabis through a bong, you can inhale much more and yet your lungs will not feel like they’ll burn up.

 For the would-be skeptics thinking that filtering the cannabis smoke through the water will take out the THC from the smoke, you should know that water happens to be a polar solvent.